Raav-Paul/taiwanese-credit-risk-analysis/sql/readme.md

       Stage 2	Elevated risk accounts
       Stage 3	Non-performing accounts

-These stages allow the portfolio to be monitored by risk severity and credit exposure.
+These stages allow the portfolio to be monitored by **risk severity and credit exposure**.

+---

-- Output
+# Output

-       The SQL pipeline generates several analytical views that can be used directly in business intelligence tools such as Power BI.
+The SQL pipeline generates several analytical views that can be used directly in **business intelligence tools such as Power BI**.

-- These views support:
+These views support:

-      portfolio risk monitoring
+* Portfolio risk monitoring

-      exposure analysis
+* Exposure analysis

-      default behavior analysis
+* Default behavior analysis

-      credit risk staging dashboards
+* Credit risk staging dashboards